Bin-Chen-Lab/insilicoCell/README.md

 1. **Claude/chatGPT desktop interface (recommended for non-programmers):** ask biological questions to InsilicoCell in ordinary language through the chatting interface, which connects to our background remote server to run InsilicoCell.

 2. **Terminal interface:** install and run the original Python scripts on your own laptop, workstation, or server.
 This is especially recommended if you have a high-capacity server which runs fast.

+Internally, InsilicoCell is built on [seven pretrained tasks](https://github.com/Bin-Chen-Lab/insilicoCell#21-internally-built-prediction-tasks).

-## 1. Use InsilicoCell from Claude/ChatGPT desktop
+# 1. Use InsilicoCell from Claude/ChatGPT desktop

-### 1.1.
+## 1.1.
 Connect once

 The hosted Streamable HTTP MCP endpoint is: